 You can read more about programmable thermostats at the Department of Energy.

 Programmable thermostats can make a world of difference when it comes to your energy savings.
-For programmable thermostat installation in Maryland or Washington, DC, call Michael Bonsby Heating & Air Conditioning today!
+For programmable thermostat installation in Maryland or Washington, DC, call Michael Bonsby HVAC & Plumbing today!